aptos-labs/aptos-core/developer-docs-site/docs/concepts/basics-accounts.md

 With K-of-N multisig authentication, there are a total of N signers for the account, and at least K of those N signatures must be used to authenticate a transaction.

-To generate a K-of-N multisig authentication key:
+To generate a K-of-N multisig account's authentication key and the account address:

 1. **Generate key-pairs**: Generate `N` ed25519 public keys `p_1`, ..., `p_n`.
 2. **Derive a 32-byte authentication key**: Compute: